About the Boston Women’s Heritage Trail

-History
+Our History

 “Remember the Ladies,” wrote Abigail Adams to husband John in 1776, “and be more generous and favorable to them than your ancestors!”
-In the two centuries since Abigail’s oft-quoted note, however, neither John nor the generations of men that followed did much to remember, credit, or commemorate the numerous women who helped mold and maintain the New Republic.
+In the nearly two and a half centuries since Abigail’s oft-quoted note, however, neither John nor the generations of men that followed did much to remember, credit, or commemorate the numerous women who helped mold and maintain the New Republic.
 Even in Boston, the acknowledged “Cradle of Liberty,” the accomplishments of women were generally footnotes and afterthoughts, rather than the stuff of biographies, annual celebrations, and public statues.

 In 1989, that all began to change, when a group of Boston Public School teachers, librarians, and their students brainstormed and inaugurated the Boston Women’s Heritage Trail.
-Like The Hub’s two extant walks—the Freedom Trail and the Black Heritage Trail—this new historic trek promised to take visitors through fascinating slices and stories from Boston’s illustrious past.
-Unlike its predecessors, the Boston Women’s Heritage Trail highlighted the work of women, from household names like Abigail Adams, Phillis Wheatley, Amelia Earhart, Louisa May Alcott, and Rose Kennedy, to less-familiar leaders like Chew Shee Chin, Julia O’Connor, Clementine Langone, and Melnea Cass.
+Like the Hub’s two extant walks—the Freedom Trail and the Black Heritage Trail—this new historic trek promised to take visitors through fascinating slices and stories from Boston’s illustrious past.
+Unlike its predecessors, the Boston Women’s Heritage Trail highlights the work of women, from household names like Abigail Adams, Phillis Wheatley, Amelia Earhart, Louisa May Alcott, and Rose Kennedy, to less-familiar leaders like Chew Shee Chin, Julia O’Connor, Clementine Langone, and Melnea Cass.

 Achievements

-In connection with the dedication of the Boston Women’s Memorial on the Commonwealth Ave. mall in 2004, BWHT developed the curriculum Writing for Change: The Power of Women’s Words and published a trail based on the lives of the three women honored in the statue—Abigail Adams, Lucy Stone, and Phillis Wheatley—showing where they lived and worked and other sites which honor them.
-An earlier curriculum, Biographies of Twenty Notable Boston Women (1993), includes short biographies, primary source materials, and activities targeted to elementary school students.
+In connection with the dedication of the Boston Women’s Memorial on the Commonwealth Avenue Mall in 2003, BWHT developed the curriculum Writing for Change: The Power of Women’s Words.
+Additionally, “The Ladies’ Walk” trail was also developed based on the lives of the three women honored in the statue—Abigail Adams, Lucy Stone, and Phillis Wheatley—showing where they lived and worked and other sites which honor them.
+An earlier curriculum, Biographies of Twenty-One Notable Boston Women (1993), includes short biographies, primary source materials, and activities targeted to elementary school students.

-Funding and Sponsors
+Sponsors

 • A & E Television Network/Save Our History